 Through the patient-centered medical home model (PCMH), family physicians provide coordinated care for their patients in a multidisciplinary healthcare system, the end goal being to improve patient outcomes and reduce costs.
 There is a shortage of family physicians and financial incentives haven’t yet aligned, and so reaching this goal is a challenge.

 Some payers have established bonus payments for PCMH participants.
 However, physicians’ family practices often go without compensation for the time spent developing and coordinating care.
 The Agency for Healthcare Research and Quality stated in a recent report that the current fee-for-service payments are not enough to pay for the additional resources needed for care coordination.

 The PCMH model is currently being evaluated in its efficacy to lead to the promised healthcare cost reductions.
 Established medical homes across the country have been successful but other research has called these savings into question.
 Regardless of what model is used, the healthcare industry’s success depends largely upon provider collaboration.
 While the PCMH model provides care coordination within a defined practice setting, interoperability among Electronic Health Records (EHR) systems remains a challenge for collaborative care on a larger scale.

 Capitation Vs. Fee-For-Service Payment Models

 Many physicians in family practices are also looking for payment models that can relieve some of the administrative burdens tied to Fee-For-Service (FFS) payments.
 People often look to capitation as an alternative to FFS.
-Capitation is a quality-based model, intended provide incentives for better health care while fostering greater efficiency and cost-control.
-By charging based on quality than the quantity of procedures, healthcare have an incentive to deliver effective care that keeps the patients healthy and enrolled.
+Capitation is a quality-based model, intended to provide incentives for better health care while fostering greater efficiency and cost-control.
+By charging based on quality than the number of procedures, healthcare has an incentive to deliver effective care that keeps the patients healthy and enrolled.